Loretta Hogan Rush

 Chief Justice Rush currently serves on the Law School’s Board of Visitors.
 She was inducted into the Law Schools' Academy of Law Alumni Fellows in 2017.

-Indiana Supreme Court, Indiana Supreme Court Justices, Indiana Supreme Court Chief Justices, Maurer Alumni
+Indiana Supreme Court, Indiana Supreme Court Justices, Indiana Supreme Court Chief Justices, Maurer Alumni, Academy of Law Alumni Fellows

 Judges | Law | Legal Biography | Legal Profession